CostiVoicu/CV-Scanner/README.md

 ```

 ## Add environment variables
-In the same directory as *settings.py*, create a file called *.env*.
+In the root directory, create a file called *.env*.
 Declare your environment variables in *.env*.
+Use them to make a connection with a PostgreSQL database.
 ```
 SECRET_KEY=
 DATABASE_NAME=